 The Executive Order also ensures that contractors' employees are given the necessary information each pay period to make sure that they are getting paid what they are owed, and that workers who are victims of sexual assault or sexual harassment get their day in court and are not forced to arbitrate these claims if they work for companies with very large federal contracts.

 On August 25, 2016, after extensive input from the public, the Department of Labor (DOL) and the Federal Acquisition Regulatory Council (FAR Council) issued the final rules and guidance implementing the Executive Order.
 These regulations and guidance make sure that agencies have the information they need to determine which contractors are providing their workers with basic protections.
 Using this information, agencies can ensure that taxpayer dollars only go to contractors that are willing to meet their responsibilities to their employees.
 They also create a process for agencies and DOL to help contractors come into compliance with labor laws and to ensure that contractors who get federal contracts continue to comply with labor laws while they are receiving federal funds.

 Phased-In Implementation Schedule

-- Week of September 12, 2016: Preassessment begins, through which current or prospective contractors may come to DOL for a voluntary assessment of their labor compliance history, in anticipation of bids on future contracts but independent of any specific acquisition.
+- September 12, 2016: Preassessment begins, through which current or prospective contractors may come to DOL for a voluntary assessment of their labor compliance history, in anticipation of bids on future contracts but independent of any specific acquisition.

 - October 25, 2016: The final rule takes effect.
 Mandatory disclosure and assessment of labor law compliance begins for all prime contractors under consideration for contracts with a total value greater than or equal to $50 million.
 The reporting disclosure period is initially limited to one (1) year and will gradually increase to three (3) years by October 25, 2018.